OmarSamirz/ImageFromTextGenerator/README.md

 # ImageFromTextGenerator

-IFTG (ImageFromTextGenerator) is a Python package designed to create datasets for Optical Character Recognition (OCR) models, by generating synthetic text images with various noise and augmentation techniques.
+IFTG is a powerful Python package designed to create high-quality datasets for Optical Character Recognition (OCR) models.
+By generating synthetic text images with various noise and augmentation techniques, IFTG enables researchers and developers to build robust and accurate OCR systems.

 ## Table of Contents
 - [IFTG](#imagefromtextgenerator)